Healthy Peanut Butter Buckeye Balls

-This healthy Buckeye Balls Recipe is another one of my favorite snacks that I always keep a batch in the freezer.
+This Healthy Peanut Butter Buckeye Recipe is another one of my favorite snacks that I always keep a batch of in the freezer.

-All you need is your favorite nut butter, date paste (blended Medjool dates), coconut flour, sea salt and your favorite chocolate used for melting.
+All you need is your favorite nut butter, date paste (blended Medjool dates), coconut flour, sea salt, and your favorite chocolate.

 Sunbutter (ground sunflower seeds) and tahini (ground sesame seeds) would also work well in this recipe if you need nut-free options.